 "I was your protege first."
 Again, such stupid, useless truth.

 "You didn't need me the way she did."
-Janeways says it as if it is something they have talked about often.
+Janeways says it as if it's something they've talked about often.
 Maybe she told herself this?
 Maybe she felt guilty when she abandoned her half-Klingon mutt for her shiny new doll?

 "How did you know that?
 How did you know what I needed?"
 Torres looks down.
 "I didn't even know what I needed."

 "I know."
-Janeway sighs, reaches out and touches Torres's hand.
+Janeway sighs then reaches out and touches Torres's hand.
 Her touch is light, warm.
 Soft.

 "Don't.
 You use that like a weapon.
 Your touch.
 Your skin."
 Torres says it, but she doesn't pull away.

 Janeway doesn't pull away either.
 She pushes Torres hand over, lays her hand in it.
-Her hand is so much smaller.
+A hand that's so much smaller.
 Tiny, really.
 Torres could crush it like a little bird.
 She folds her fingers over Janeway's.

 Janeway jerks her hand away, no mean feat since Torres is holding on firmly.
-Torres does not even question that she could tell what she was thinking.
+Torres doesn't even question that she could tell what she was thinking.
 Janeway is a witch, a sorceress, a warrior.
 Her idol.